audiojs/web-audio-stream/readme.md

 setTimeout(stream.end, 1000);
 ```

 Stream is smart enough to recognize any type of data placed into it: audioBuffer, arrayBuffer, float32Array, buffer, array.
-Make sure only that passed buffer format complies with the one indicated in options.
+Make sure only that passed buffer format complies with passed options.

 ## Related